 Web citations (to online articles) get the same treatment as regular citations, with the name of an author (or ‘anoniem’) and year.

 Citations for quotes need the addition of a page number (De Vos 2012: p123).

 Below the text

-Literature is without numbers, but by author in alphabetical order.
+Literature is without numbers, and by author in alphabetical order before chronological order.

 Avoid website references as much as possible.